yarisvt/tyk-docs/tyk-docs/content/manage-multiple-environments/with-on-premise/multi-data-center-bridge/mdcb-setup.md

 title: MDCB Setup
 menu:
   main:
-    parent: "Multi Data-Center Bridge"
+    parent: "Multi Data Centre Bridge"
 weight: 5
 ---

 ## <a name="setup"></a>Setting up Tyk MDCB

-Tyk MDCB is mainly configured using a single conf file, it only needs to be able to access your Redis and MongoDB databases.
+Tyk MDCB is mainly configured using a single conf file - `tyk_sink.conf`, it only needs to be able to access your Redis and MongoDB databases.

 Tyk MDCB has a separate license, which you can request from your account representative.

-### The *tyk_sink* configuration file:
+### The tyk_sink configuration file:

 ```
     {